It’s Monday morning, and your shop is buzzing with activity.

 But one question lingers: Are your labor rates where they should be?

-Knowing the average auto repair labor rates in your state helps you stay competitive while covering your costs.
+Knowing your state’s average auto repair labor rates helps you stay competitive while covering your costs.

 Let’s break down why understanding these rates can boost your profits and attract more customers.